E-commerce

 How long does a cycle last?

-It depends on the depth of the change: microcopy can loop quickly, while a funnel redesign requires more preparation and measurement.
-What matters is the regularity and comparability of indicators.
+It depends on the depth of the change: a microcopy tweak can loop quickly, while a funnel redesign requires more preparation and measurement.
+The key is consistency and comparable metrics.

 Should you respond to every piece of feedback?

-You should address recurring patterns and high-risk situations; for individual feedback, a proportionate human response often remains the best reputational investment.
+You should address recurring issues and risky situations; for individual comments, a proportionate human response often remains the best reputational investment.

 Is a chatbot enough?